Level-set based design of Wang tiles for modelling complex microstructures: Tile design using level-set functions

 When all tiles are updated, the algorithm proceeds with identifying $\admissibleDomain$ for the next particle.

-\paragraph{Modification 2: Artificial level-set field} Definition of the admissible domain $\admissibleDomain$ must be also modified in the case of Wang tiles; particle centres cannot be sampled directly from $\admissibleDomain$ obtained from $\LSs{}$.
-The reason behind it is that the near-boundary parts of each tile must be informed about the interiors of related tiles to prevent insertions similar to the one depicted in~\Fref{fig:overlap_illustration}a, where a copied instance of a newly placed particle collides with interior particle(s) of other tiles.
+\paragraph{Modification 2: Artificial level-set field} Definition of the admissible domain $\admissibleDomain$ must also be modified for Wang tiles; particle centres cannot be sampled directly from $\admissibleDomain$ obtained from $\LSs{}$.
+The reason for this is that the near-boundary parts of each tile must be informed about the interiors of related tiles in order to prevent insertions similar to the one depicted in~\Fref{fig:overlap_illustration}a, where a copied instance of a newly placed particle collides with interior particle(s) of other tiles.

-The problem arises only when a particle image is added to a copy-inducing entity with the same orientation as the actual inducer (left-hand side edges in the illustration); particles copied to the opposite copy-inducers automatically meet the non-overlap requirement thanks to the first update modification described above.
+The problem arises only when a particle image is added to a copy-inducing entity with the same orientation as the actual inducer (left-hand side edges in \Fref{fig:overlap_illustration}a); particles copied to the opposite copy-inducers automatically meet the non-overlap requirement thanks to the first update modification described above.

-To avoid this problem, we replace $\LSs{}$ in \Eref{eq:admissible_domain} or \Eref{eq:admissible_domain_contraints} with a modified field $\widetilde{\LS}^{\tileset}$ which is equal to $\LSs{}$ except for boundary regions, whose width is dictated by the radius $\radius$ of the circle/sphere circumscribed to the current particle.
+To avoid this problem, we replace $\LSs{}$ in \Eref{eq:admissible_domain} or \Eref{eq:admissible_domain_contraints}\footnote{Recall that the tile set domain $\LSs{}$ substitutes a generic $\LSd$ in both equations from \Sref{sec:extension_tiles} onwards.} with a modified field $\widetilde{\LS}^{\tileset}$ which is equal to $\LSs{}$ except for boundary regions, whose width is dictated by the radius $\radius$ of the circle/sphere circumscribed to the current particle.
 Each boundary region is then constructed as a point-wise minimum over all regions related to the same copy-inducers with the same code and the same orientation; see~\Fref{fig:overlap_illustration}c.
-This construction propagates the close-boundary state across relevant tiles and thus it prevents the overlapping insertions similar to the one depicted in~\Fref{fig:overlap_illustration}a.
-Note that a similar modification is not required for $\LSdi{\text{II}}$, because all information necessary to prevent the collisions is already contained in $\widetilde{\LS}^{\tileset}$.
+This construction propagates the close-boundary state across relevant tiles and thus prevents overlapping insertions similar to the one depicted in~\Fref{fig:overlap_illustration}a.
+Note that a similar modification is not required for $\LSdi{\text{II}}$ because all information necessary to prevent the collisions is already contained in $\widetilde{\LS}^{\tileset}$.